jhrmnn/knitj/README.md

 [![license](https://img.shields.io/github/license/azag0/knitj.svg)](https://github.com/azag0/knitj/blob/master/LICENSE)
 [![code style](https://img.shields.io/badge/code%20style-black-202020.svg)](https://github.com/ambv/black)

-KnitJ is an alternative front-end to Jupyter kernels.
-Inspired by [knitr](https://yihui.name/knitr/) and [R Markdown](http://rmarkdown.rstudio.com), KnitJ renders a mix of markdown and source code into HTML by evaluating the code in a Jupyter kernel.
+Knitj is an alternative front-end to Jupyter kernels.
+Inspired by [knitr](https://yihui.name/knitr/) and [R Markdown](http://rmarkdown.rstudio.com), Knitj renders a mix of markdown and source code into HTML by evaluating the code in a Jupyter kernel.

-In addition to a one-off conversion, KnitJ can serve the HTML document via HTTP and watch the source file for changes.
-When the source file is changed, KnitJ reevaluates only the changed bits (defined by boundaries between markdown and source code), and pushes the updates into the HTML document via WebSocket.
+In addition to a one-off conversion, Knitj can serve the HTML document via HTTP and watch the source file for changes.
+When the source file is changed, Knitj reevaluates only the changed bits (defined by boundaries between markdown and source code), and pushes the updates into the HTML document via WebSocket.

 ## Example